Kannukku Kannaga: Production

 Director Dhayalan had earlier worked as an assistant to K. S. Ravikumar, after having been recommended to his team by R. B. Choudary.
-Producer Henry and Dhayalan initially approached Sathyaraj for the lead role, but the actor cited being tired of village-centric roles.
-Later Vijayakanth and Sarathkumar refused the film citing date issues.
-Through cinematographer Thangar Bachan, the team alter approached Murali.
+Producer Henry and Dhayalan initially approached Sathyaraj for the lead role, but the actor mentioned being tired of village-centric roles.
+Later Vijayakanth and R. Sarathkumar refused the film, citing date issues.
+Through cinematographer Thangar Bachan, the team successfully approached Murali.